romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are drafting organizational use policies for GitHub Actions.
+Q: You are drafting organizational use policies for GitHub Actions.
 Which of the following should be included in your policies?
 <details><summary>Show the answer</summary><p>

 - **Implement monitoring and auditing mechanisms to track the usage and performance of actions**